jumphone/www/courses/Programming_I/w01_Linux_Basics/s01_selfIntro.md

 ### More

-Office Room: Teaching Building B526
+* Office Room: Teaching Building B526

-Email: feng.zhang@hainan-biuh.edu.cn
+* Email: feng.zhang@hainan-biuh.edu.cn

-Available Office Hour: Monday Afternoon + Night, 12:00-20:00 (please send an email to me at least one day ahead)
+* Available Office Hour: Monday, 12:00-20:00 (please schedule a time with me by email at least one day in advance)